How to use an auger to plant trees is so easy.

 - Mark out your holes

-- Drill your holes out,
+- Drill your holes out, starting slowly at first, then increasing the speed

 - Repeat until the hole is big enough for your root ball